apisyouwonthate/api-glossary/README.md

 ## Swagger

 Historically, "Swagger" was the original name of OpenAPI Specification (OAS).
-It was called Swagger when it was released in 2011, and when SmartBear aquired Swagger they kept the name for a while, and made a bunch of tools with the name Swagger in it.
+It was called Swagger when it was released in 2011, and when SmartBear acquired Swagger Specification they kept the name for a while, and made a bunch of tools with the name Swagger in it.
 Swagger Editor, Swagger Inspector, SwaggerHub, etc.

 Once the Swagger specification was given to [Open API Initiative](#Open-API-Initiative) in 2016, the name was changed to OpenAPI.